frankc60/housesJs/README.md

 Allow the user to build properties, property type, and let it take on a life of it's own.

 ## What I Learnt
-* Ps5.js graphics, DOM
+* Ps5.js graphics, DOM intergration.
-* multi dimensional array objects, in JS
+* Multi-dimensional array object manipulation and displaying into graphical grid interface.